mojaloop/documentation/mojaloop-technical-overview/notifications/README.md

-    "report": { // Transport information required by the notification-engine "requestTimestamp": 1607677081840, // UTC Timestamp of when request was received "deliveryTimestamp": 1607677081840, // UTC Timestamp of delivery "deliveryLatency": 1607677081840, // Latency of successful delivery attempt in miliseconds (optional) "retryAttempts": 1, // Number of retries that were necessary to delivery the message "response": {
+    "report": { // Transport information required by the notification-engine "requestTimestamp": 1607677081840, // UTC Timestamp of when request was received "deliveryTimestamp": 1607677081840, // UTC Timestamp of delivery "deliveryReqLatency": 1607677081840, // Request latency of the successful delivery in miliseconds (optional) "retryAttempts": 1, // Number of retries that were necessary to delivery the message "response": {
         "statusCode": "202", // error code from transport